elixir-lang/elixir-lang.github.com/_posts/2012-05-25-elixir-v0-5-0-released.markdown

 authors:
 -  José Valim
 category: Releases
-excerpt: We have finally released Elixir v0.5.0!
-This marks the first release since the language was rewritten.
-In this blog post, we will discuss what we achieved during this time and what are the next steps!
+excerpt: Let's discuss the goals behind the language first release

 ---

-We have finally released [Elixir](/) v0.5.0!
+We have finally released Elixir v0.5.0!
 This marks the first release since the language was rewritten.
-In this blog post, we will discuss what we achieved during this time and what are the next steps!
+In this blog post, we will discuss the goals behind the language and what are the next steps!

 If you don't care about any of these, you can go straight to our [Getting Started guide](https://elixir.hexdocs.pm/introduction.html).
 If you do, keep on reading!

 ## Looking back

 I have started working in Elixir at the beginning of 2011.
-Around April that year, I had released the version v0.3.0 that was stable enough for me to start using in my own projects.
-However, after using it in a couple projects quickly reviewed that I was not happy with some of the design decisions taken early on.
+Around April that year, I had tagged version v0.3.0 that was stable enough for me to start using in my own projects.
+However, after using it in a couple projects, I was not happy with some of the design decisions taken early on.

-At that time, Elixir attempted to be a considerable departure from Erlang and that revealed very fast to a bad design decision because, in order to use any Erlang module, we first would have to provide an Elixir wrapper for it.
+At that time, Elixir attempted to be a considerable departure from Erlang and that quickly revealed to be a poor choice: in order to use any Erlang module, we first would have to provide an Elixir wrapper for it.
 Any new function or module in new Erlang releases would have to be wrapped first in Elixir, which means we would always play catch up with Erlang.

-After not feeling productive enough with that Elixir version, I have decided to take a break from Elixir to study old, new and emerging languages.
+After not feeling productive enough with that Elixir version, I have decided to take a break from Elixir to study old, new, and emerging languages.
 The challenge was to not re-invent Erlang as a language, but how to provide the productivity and flexibility I expect from Elixir while staying a 100% compatible with Erlang.

 It was around October 2011, during a short stay in San Francisco, that I came up with what would be [the foundation of Elixir's current version](https://github.com/josevalim/lego-lang) with the help of Yehuda Katz.
 Development of the new Elixir version started a few days before 2012 and continued steady when the new year came in.